Gabe-Velasquez/Gabe-Velasquez/README.md

 ---

 - 🔭 I’m currently building an application that is a replacement of the NHL app that is available on the app store.
-- 🌱 I’m currently learning swift to have a footing in mobile development.
+- 🌱 I’m currently learning Svelte!
 - 👯 I’m looking to collaborate on anything that catches my interest!
 Let's chat!!
 - 🤔 I’m looking for help with getting my first web developer job.
 - 📫 How to reach me: gabriel.velasquez0116@gmail.com